Online Master’s in Health Policy and Services

 Examine the political, economic and social factors that impact the development and implementation of health care laws and regulations.
 Learn the role that health care organizations, nonprofits, advocacy groups and government agencies play in creating effective public health strategies at the local, state and federal levels.
 Develop analytical skills that can be utilized in multiple capacities throughout the policymaking arena.
 USC’s online MPH in Health Policy and Services can prepare graduates to make an impact on public health on a wide scale.

-Benefits of Pursuing an Online Master’s in Health Policy and Services
+Benefits of Pursuing a Master of Public Health in Health Policy and Services

 Opportunities for Career Advancement